Kar1stan/KubernetesServiceProject/README.md

 ```

 ## 🚀 Run the manifest:
-To run the deployment,open the terminal and run:
+To run the deployment with service,open the terminal and run:
 ```
 $ kubectl apply -f service-myweb-v1.yaml
 ```
-To delete deployment,open the terminal and run:
+To delete deployment with service,open the terminal and run:
 ```
 $ kubectl delete -f service-myweb-v1.yaml
 ```